adopt-liveview/adopt-liveview/priv/pages/2024/04-09-components-from-other-modules-en_US.md

 LiveviewPlayground.start(router: CustomRouter, scripts: ["https://cdn.tailwindcss.com"])
 ```

-For this example we created a simple Hero component (a component generally used to draw attention) and, to be able to use it in OtherPageLive we had to use the syntax `<IndexLive.hero>OtherPageLive</IndexLive.hero>`.
+For this example we created a simple Hero component (a component generally used to draw attention).
+To be able to use it in OtherPageLive we had to use the syntax `<IndexLive.hero>OtherPageLive</IndexLive.hero>`.

 ## Getting to know CoreComponents